manur02/manur02/README.md

  💻 I am a hard-working professional who **loves coding and learning new things!** In other words, **I am always curious** 🤯

- 👩‍💼 I worked as a **system engineer at TATA Consultancy Services for about 2 years.**
+ 👩‍💼 I worked as a **system engineer at TATA Consultancy Services for about 2 years**

  😄 Pronouns: **She/Her**
  </div>